 If your authority is interested in becoming a primary authority, you should read the statutory guidance, which explains in more detail how Primary Authority works.

-You should also consider attending one of the Primary Authority training courses run by the Office for Product Safety and Standards (OPS&S).
+You should also consider attending one of the Primary Authority training courses run by the Office for Product Safety and Standards (Safety & Standards).

 Step 1 – Finding partners

 You can form primary authority partnerships with any business that trades in the UK.

 Many primary authorities find partners through the day-to-day interactions they have with businesses in their area.
 Safety & Standards is currently working on materials to help primary authorities market their services.